WebOrigami/docs/src/content/framework/tutorial.md

 </clipboard-copy>

-<span class="tutorialStep"></span> Refresh or visit the page for a team member to see their information and a full-size photo.
+<span class="tutorialStep"></span> Visit the page for a team member to see their information and a full-size photo.

 ## View the graph of the completed site